I Didn't See My Own ADHD—Until It Was Too Late

 Behavior analysis became synonymous with autism intervention.
 Our coursework, our supervision, our continuing education—it's almost entirely focused on ASD.
 Meanwhile, the ADHD population has been underserved, misunderstood, and approached with interventions that miss the mark.

-The problem?
 We focus on surface behaviors—task initiation, on-task behavior, compliance—without addressing the executive function deficits underneath.

 I know this because I've been on both sides.
 As a BCBA working in schools, I saw hundreds of students struggle.
 As a parent of two boys with ADHD, I couldn't find the right behavioral support.
 And as someone with ADHD myself, I understand what it's like when interventions don't address the real issue.